Celebration of New Ministry

 An old-fashioned covered dish "dinner on the grounds" is scheduled annually on Whitsunday, which usually falls in May or early June.
 This gives our St. Mark's family a chance to enjoy the outdoors on our shady lot on the corner of Paris Avenue and 11th Street before the arrival of the hot Lowcountry summer weather.

-St. Mark's offers coffee, tea and cookies in the Center after both Sunday services during the "school year."
-Cool lemonade is served on the lovely, shady lawn during the summer months.
+St. Mark's offers coffee, tea (or iced tea and lemonade in warmer weather!) and cookies between the services on Sunday mornings.
+Generally served in the Center, on nice spring and fall days, we move to our lovely, shady lawn next to the Center.
 Newcomers especially are encouraged to come for refreshments and conversation.
 If you would like to serve on the rotating list of hosts for coffee hour, please contact Celeste Nalwasky, chair of the coffee hour ministry, at firstname.lastname@example.org.